The Obelisks of Axum

 For nearly 90 years it stayed in Rome, and despite a UN ruling in 1947, as well as multiple talks of its return over the years, the lack of funding and technical challenges involved in its repatriation meant very little could be done without Italian cooperation.

 King Ezana's Obelisk remained imprisoned in Rome until 2008.
 However on the 4th September, 1700 years after the granite Obelisk was first erected, and 70 years after it was stolen, it was repatriated to widespread praise across Ethiopia.

 The return of the Monolith set the precedent for the return of other stolen sacred artefacts, mainly looted by British troops.

 Now back in home, towering over the smaller Obelisks that encircle it, this graphite monolith is one of Axum’s key attractions.

 The obelisk features two ornamented false doors, with layers of varying designs and decorating slithering up the tower, around rows of false windows, to the semi-circular domed top.

-The detailing on these decorations is so precise that the windows and doors all have locks carved into them, and every inch on the stelae shows levels of artistry and craftsmanship not seen for many years after it’s construction.
+The detailing on these decorations is so precise that the windows and doors all have locks carved into them, and every inch on the Stelae shows levels of artistry and craftsmanship not seen for many years after its construction.

-The graphite used in the construction is believed to have come from a quarry several miles south of the city, and the level of organization and infrastructure needed to facilitate a project of this caliber demonstrates a level of social organization and technology previously thought impossible for the time.
+The graphite used in the construction is believed to have come from a quarry several miles south of the city, and the level of organization and infrastructure needed to facilitate a project of this calibre demonstrates a level of social organization and technology previously thought impossible for the time.